Seerden/mana/documentation/branch/view/new-list.md

 ### List name

 -  [x] don't center "List name" title/header
--  [ ] consider using "List name" as placeholder instead of "week 3 vocabulary"
+-  [-] consider using "List name" as placeholder instead of "week 3 vocabulary"
    -  [x] updated placeholder string
 -  [x] use different color for input -- white is too harsh
--  [ ] slightly decrease placeholder font size so that it fits on large viewports (width >= 1920px)
+-  [x] slightly decrease placeholder font size so that it fits on large viewports (width >= 1920px)
--  [ ] also use justify-content: space-between on medium viewports (where name and languages are side-by-side, but terms is below it)
+-  [x] also use justify-content: space-between on medium viewports (where name and languages are side-by-side, but terms is below it)

 ### Languages